 More Waterfalls around Noccalula Falls Park

 Gadsden and Noccalula Falls is about 45 minutes down I-59 from the Fort Payne and Mentone area, home of the highest concentration of must-see waterfalls in Alabama.
-If you head north to DeSoto Falls, you can hit Griffin Falls on the way.
+If you head north to DeSoto Falls, you can hit Griffin Falls and High Falls on the way.